wso2/docs-ob-toolkit-cds/en/docs/learn/app-to-app-redirection.md

 WSO2 Open Banking supports the App-to-App redirection flow as follows:

-The TPP mobile application invokes the `authorize` endpoint, similar to a basic browser-based auth-code/hybrid redirect flow.
-When the bank’s mobile application is installed in the customer’s device with a deep link connected to this authorize request, the request is handled by the bank’s mobile application instead of the browser.
+The Accredited Data Recipient mobile application invokes the `authorize` endpoint, similar to a basic browser-based auth-code/hybrid redirect flow.
+When the Data Holder's mobile application is installed in the customer’s device with a deep link connected to this authorize request, the request is handled by the bank’s mobile application instead of the browser.

 !!! note
-    If the bank’s mobile application is not available in the customer’s device, the customer is taken through a typical browser-based flow.
+    If the Data Holder's mobile application is not available in the customer’s device, the customer is taken through a typical browser-based flow.

 Once the mobile application handles the customer authentication and consent, it obtains a callback URI.
-This is the URL to the TPP application.
-Using deep links, the bank application redirects the customer to the TPP’s mobile application.
-Here, similar to the initial scenario, the callback URI is deep linked to the TPP’s mobile application.
-Using this, the flow continues from the bank’s mobile application to the TPP’s mobile application again.
+This is the URL to the Accredited Data Recipient application.
+Using deep links, the bank application redirects the customer to the Accredited Data Recipients mobile application.
+Here, similar to the initial scenario, the callback URI is deep linked to the Accredited Data Recipients mobile application.
+Using this, the flow continues from the bank’s mobile application to the Accredited Data Recipients mobile application again.

 In the App-to-App redirection method, the flow should be handled in the bank’s mobile application as follows: